azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 Today will be an overview of Azure Cognitive Search, as you will learn:

-- Create an Azure Search Service in the Portal
+- Create an Azure Cognitive Search Service in the Portal
-- Add Cognitive Skills to Azure Search
+- Create and search an index
-- Reuse Azure Search and index a PDF-based data set
+- Add Cognitive Skills to Cognitive Search
-- Use Azure Search & Cognitive Services to index unstructured content
+- Use Azure Cognitive Search with AI enrichment to index unstructured content
-- Integrate Azure Search in a Node JS application
+- Integrate Cognitive Search in a Node JS application

 Thus we will cover the following topics in several sections: